Vishal-sundar-kaira/Kavi_Augenblick/README.md

 Install dependencies
 Run server
 Contributors
-John Doe: Backend development
-Jane Smith: Frontend development
+karan Pashte: Frontend development
+Vishal Kaira: AIML development
 Future Enhancements
-Sentiment analysis
-Dashboard integration
 Feedback
 We welcome your feedback and suggestions.
 Thank you for using UrbanNest Furniture Chatbot!